-THIS IS A PRE-ORDER FOR A BOOK CURRENTLY DUE TO BE RELEASED: 29th April 2021
+THIS IS A PRE-ORDER FOR A BOOK CURRENTLY DUE TO BE RELEASED: 13th May 2021

-Jerzy and Irena keep noticing Damien’s menacing presence, but Frank, Toby and Angelica are too wrapped up in their own problems to help; tensions to run high as they try to find a new normal.
+Jerzy and Irena keep noticing Damien’s menacing presence, but Frank, Toby and Angelica are too wrapped up in their own problems to help; tensions run high as they try to find a new normal.

 Harry Gallon is the author of The Shapes of Dogs’ Eyes (Dead Ink, 2016) and Every Fox is a Rabid Fox (Dead Ink, 2017).
 He lives in London.